8 BEST Milford Sound Tours + Reviews

 - 3. Milford Sound fly, cruise, fly from Queenstown

-- 4. Milford Sound helicopter tour with glacier landing from Queenstown
+- 4. Half-Day Milford Sound helicopter tour with glacier landing and cruise

 - 5. Luxury Award-Winning Small Group Tour from Queenstown